The river jack snake has a gigantic horn-like scale on the tip of its nose.

 The rhino viper, also known as the river jack snake and the butterfly viper, is among the most unique-looking snakes in the world.

 With their forward-set eyes and complex markings, the head actually looks more like a gecko or lizard than a snake.

 Because they tend to live in such remote locations, river jacks are rarely encountered by people.

 - After mating, the female river jack gives birth to live baby snakes in the rainy season between March and April.
 She will produce a clutch of six to 35 young at a time.
 The baby snakes will emerge from the womb with their complex markings and the ability to produce venom.
 They measure about 7 to 10 inches long at the start of their lives.

 - The lifespan of the river jack is not well-known, but it’s been estimated to be about eight years on average.

-- The river jack has hinged fangs that fold back up into the roof the mouth.
+- The river jack has hinged fangs that fold back up into the roof of the mouth.
 It also has the ability to control the movement of its fangs.
 Like other types of vipers, the river jack will tend to shed its fangs once every six to 10 weeks.

 - River jacks appear brightest immediately after shedding their skin.
 The bright colors usually fade quickly from the dirt and silt accumulating on their body.

 - River jacks have the ability to climb trees thanks to their partially prehensile tail.
 They are also said to be very strong swimmers in the water.

 Where to Find Them